T1D at School: putting the support plan into action

 Tip from the Trenches

-In our case, though our Care Plan stated that our son should check his blood glucose before snack, and before and after gym class, in reality gym was scheduled very soon after the start of the school day; in this case, there was little to be gained by checking blood glucose before gym, so we scrapped a “before gym” BG check.
+In our case, though our Care Plan stated that our son should check his blood glucose before snack, and before and after gym class, in reality gym was scheduled very soon after the start of the school day; since there was little to be gained by checking blood glucose before gym, we scrapped a “before gym” BG check.
 Further, the end of gym coincided with the start of snack time, so only one BG check was needed to cover both scenarios (post-exercise and pre-snack blood glucose).
 We also added a BG check before lunch, and the morning schedule was complete.

 Then, looking at the afternoons on a typical day, the jotted schedule showed a time gap between the end of lunchtime and the end of the school day, so we scheduled a BG check for the midpoint: 2pm.